awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_3_Pricing_Models/Lab_Guide.md

 <a name="SP_intro"></a>
 ## 1. Introduction
 Savings Plans are a commitment based discount model.
 By making a commitment of the amount of resources you will use for 1 or 3 years, you receive a discount of up to 72%.
-They offer the same discounts as Reserved Instances, however offer a great deal more flexibility, and do not have the management overhead.
+They offer the same discounts as Reserved Instances, however offer a great deal more flexibility, and do not have the same management overhead.

 In this workshop we will take you through your recommendations, and help you choose the right savings plan for your future business requirements.